igordanchenko/react-photo-album/docs/documentation.md

 Alternatively, you can provide a fallback skeleton in the `skeleton` prop that will be rendered in SSR and swapped with the actual photo album markup after hydration.
-This approach allows you to reserve a blank space for the photo album markup and avoid a flash of below-the-fold content during hydration.
+This approach allows you to reserve a blank space on the page for the photo album markup and avoid a flash of the below-the-fold content during hydration.
+The downside of this approach is that images don't start downloading until after hydration unless you manually add prefetch links to the document `<head>`.

 ```tsx
 <RowsPhotoAlbum